amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

 2. **Avoid Positional References**:
    - Do not use references like "below" or "as follows." or "following"
    - Do not use any occurrences of directional words such as "following", "follows", "preceding", "precedes", "below", "above".
 However, do not confuse or flag usage of the word follow (as in follow these steps) which is acceptable.
-   - **Examples for Clarification (Do Not Analyze):**: Instead of "The table below shows...", use "Table 1 shows..."
+   - **Examples for Clarification (Do Not Review or Include in Output):**: Instead of "The table below shows...", use "Table 1 shows..."
 3. **Complete Sentences for Standalone Content**:
    - Ensure that the stem sentence and any standalone content are complete sentences.